Will Campbell (offensive lineman): Professional career

 Campbell was selected by the New England Patriots as the fourth overall pick in the 2025 NFL draft.
 He was the first offensive lineman drafted by the Patriots in the top 10 since John Hannah in 1974.
 Campbell also became the second LSU offensive lineman to be drafted in the first round, after Alan Faneca in 1998.

+In Week 12 against the Cincinnati Bengals, Campbell exited the game in the third quarter due to a knee injury and was carted off the field.
+The injury was later diagnosed to be a Grade 3 MCL sprain and he was placed on injured reserve on November 26, 2025.
+Campbell was activated on January 3, 2026, ahead of the team's Week 18 matchup against the Miami Dolphins.
+In his rookie season, Campbell started 13 games and missed four games to injury.
+Campbell was the subject of criticism during the postseason, giving up a league-wide season-high 14 pressures in Super Bowl LX.
+Despite speculation, the Patriots affirmed that he would remain at left tackle for the immediate future.